bagder/uncurled/mine/libssh2.md

 Sara changed jobs in 2007 she was prohibited to contribute to the libssh2 project anymore and I became almost the primary maintainer.

-I am still a maintainer of the libssh2 project in 2022, but I try to keep my activities to a minimum.
+I remain a maintainer of the libssh2 project, but I try to keep my activities to a minimum.
 Others do the real work there now.

 In OpenSSF's [criticality score](https://github.com/ossf/criticality_score) update in early 2021 where they rank how critical Open Source projects are to